 When can I take my mask off while working on Grounds?

 It depends.
 If you are working alone in an office or other room with the door closed, you can remove your face covering.
-However, if you are working in a public area or other shared space, such as a lobby or in a conference room with another colleague, a face covering must always be worn when in the presence of others.
+However, if you are working in a public area or other shared space, such as a lobby or in a conference room with another colleague, a face covering must be worn at all times except when you exercise or eat.

 What do I do if my mask fogs up my glasses?

 UVA's policy for face coverings also applies to people wearing glasses.
 If your glasses fog up, it is most likely because your mask does not fit tightly around the nose and warm air escapes and rises to your glasses.
 If your mask allows it, try to pinch the top of your mask to make it better fit your nose.
 Try to tighten the sides of your mask.
 Other tips include applying anti-fogging solutions or soap water to your glasses before you wear your mask.
 Please check with your optician first to ensure your glasses will not be damaged, or ask them for additional advice.

 How can I ask a question that is not answered in this FAQ?

 For most questions, reach out directly to your Darden HR representative, manager or program leader.